 The above information contains information relating to the Company that is based on the beliefs of the Company and/or its management, as well as assumptions made by any information currently available to the Company or its management.
+Without limiting the foregoing, the planned construction of a facility is subject to construction and permitting delays as well as any other condition that materially impacts construction of a facility, including government approvals, financing and any litigation.
 When used in this document, the words ‘anticipate,’ ‘estimate,’ ‘expect,’ ‘intend,’ ‘plans,’ ‘projects,’ and similar expressions, as they relate to the Company or its management, are intended to identify forward-looking statements.
 Such statements reflect the current view of the Company regarding future events and are subject to certain risks, uncertainties and assumptions, including the risks and uncertainties noted.
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove to be incorrect, actual results may vary materially from those described herein as anticipated, believed, estimated, expected, intended or projected.
 In each instance, forward-looking information should be considered in light of the accompanying meaningful cautionary statements herein.
 Factors that could cause results to differ include, but are not limited to, successful performance of internal plans, the impact of competitive services and pricing and general economic risks and uncertainties.

 Information from third sources identified in this release are based on published reports for such information and we have assumed the accuracy of such reports without independent investigation or inquiry.